grimmpp/audiobox-for-kids/README.md

 * Delay for button for long press mode (See [ButtonManager.h](/lib/ButtonManager/ButtonManager.h))
 * Beep which will be played if a button is pushed (planned)

+# Administration

+## Copy mp3 files on TF Card (Micro SD Card)
+Before you can start you need to copy the mp3 files which you want to listen to onto the TF card.
+Therefore have a look how the structure of the TF Card must look like.
+In addition to the sound file you want to listen to you need to copy some file for the menus.
+For deteails have a look [here](/MicroCard-README.md).

+## Configure NCF Tag
+Before a tag can be used you need to tell the audiobox what should be played.
+After placing the tag on top of the audiobox the first time the audiobox will ask you and guide you through a menu in order to configure the tag.
+The following relevant infromation will be stored on the tag: folder number, mode, special field.
+You need to select a folder in which the mp3 is placed and the Arduino will store the folder number on the tag.
+After that you need to choose a play mode which is Audio Book, Album, Party, Single Track, Audio Book with Bookmark, or Admin.
+If you choose Single Track or Admin mode the menu will ask for another track or informaiton that will be stored into the special field.
+(Bookmarks will be automatically stored direktly on the Arduino's EEPROM so that you can continue listening furhter tracks of an audiobox.
+Bookmarks don't require space on the tag.)

 # Hardware